coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 021.md

 Dia is about to scream and Iskra commands his wolf to charge and knock Dia over to cover up the scream, loitering just a second, then trotting off.
 Iskra plays into apologizing and helping Dia up and explaining about the guide wolf and sometimes an animal just gets a wild hair.
 The older woman explains this is an outrage and Arythas comes in to link arms with Dia to sweep her away, chewing Iskra out about the wolf and how dare you not control that animal, and etc, etc. Rohan comes up explaining that his sister is so clumsy and Rohan starts to lean into placating them.
 The younger woman is digging the attention while the older woman is wanting to leave.

 Mom and sister(?) start to bicker a little each other.
 Inky goes up to Rohan and tugs on his shirt and says, “Dad, I need to use the restroom,” and Rohan starts to try to extract himself by recommending the younger woman rest a bit.
 The older woman looks at the younger one and says that she can’t believe the younger woman keeps doing this to her, and the younger woman says it’s fine.
-The older woman explains they are representing the Family of Light and she is drunk at the king’s ball - does she have no shame?
+The older woman explains they are representing [[The Family of Light]] and she is drunk at the king’s ball - does she have no shame?
 No sense of decorum?
 Sister’s been doing shame and sense of decorum forever.
 They ultimately leave.

-Inky explains to Rohan that that was Dia’s family.
-The younger woman was Dia’s mother, with the older woman being Dia’s sister.
+Inky explains to Rohan that that was Dia’s family. *The younger woman was Dia’s mother, with the older woman being Dia’s sister*, [[Prudence]].
 The sister is the fucking buzzkill holy shit.

 ---

-Iskra is outside smoking because he was escorted out for his wolf’s behavior.
-The captain gets him back in.
-The captain chews Iskra out for getting kicked out because we are trying to save the king and Iskra explains that this was important to do and he offers to go in without his wolf.
+Iskra is outside smoking because he was escorted out for his wolf’s behavior. [[Captain Tavrion]] gets him back in.
+The captain chews Iskra out for getting kicked out because we are trying to save the [[King of Oceanscar]] and Iskra explains that this was important to do and he offers to go in without his wolf.
 The captain says he needs to be able to see.
 He explains that Iskra needs to care about this more than anything Iskra has ever cared about before and we can’t fuck this up.
 He explains he wants to deal with this without assassinating a sister or Iskra or the rest of our party - the captain will start with Iskra’s friends first.

 Iskra ultimately comes to an agreement with the captain and is told that people are running late and the rest of the party is to be appraised.
 Iskra notifies us via the sending broach.

 ---

 Inky sees everyone here that we’ve seen and met.
-He also sees where Prudence and Lorena have gone - they are at the buffet table.
+He also sees where Prudence and [[Lorena]] have gone - they are at the buffet table.
 The eldest sister of the sisters finally enters the party.
 Inky is sitting on Arythas’s shoulder and telling him who’s where doing what.

 Rohan is mingling with a single drink that he is sipping on at this time.
 He’s the closest to Dia, other than Arythas and Inky.

 Meanwhile, Dia has a plate of food and a glass of wine and is trying to cast detect magic ritually to check on things while Arythas pretends to be in an animated conversation with her.
 Prudence sees disguised Dia casting and asks what she is doing.
 Dia starts to stutter and explains she’s practicing magic and she starts to stutter.
 Arythas cuts in and explains that she is practicing her magic and they had been discussing magical techniques and he had asked her to show him what she’d learned in front of him right now.
 He is being polite, but with his sharp gaze he’s also being intimidating toward Prudence and she decides it’s not worth it.
 She huffs and says that it’s not worth her time, but calls it rude, and storms off.

 Dia explains that if Prudence discovers her here, she’s dead.
 Arythas reassures that he will not let that happen.
 He explains that her disguise is clearly working very well and that we should be okay, but we only need to be here long enough to complete the job before us and then we can leave.
 Her detect magic doesn’t see any necromantic magic in the place so far.
-Dia also does get close to the eldest sister, Faalvi, to make sure it is actually her and not some illusion so that she’s posing.
+Dia also does get close to the eldest sister, [[Faalvi]], to make sure it is actually her and not some illusion so that she’s posing.
 Dia does confirm that Faalvi is actually Faalvi here.

 Inky can tell that Faalvi is rattled - something is wrong, though she is doing her best to pretend everything is fine.